joinsukesh/Stratum/README.md

 ![stratum_8](https://user-images.githubusercontent.com/24619393/235855845-e7282b3c-fb58-409b-9ad5-65b5d25cc204.png)

-## Step 3: Configurations
+## Step 3: Configurations to View Demo Page
+<b>1.
+Backup</b>

-1. Take a backup of your instance's webroot folder.
+Take a backup of your instance's webroot folder.

+<b>2.
+Configure domain URL</b>

-2. Navigate to this item - <code>/sitecore/system/Settings/MyCompany/Project/Site URL</code>, and update the <i>Phrase</i> field value to your instance URL.
+Navigate to this item - <code>/sitecore/system/Settings/MyCompany/Project/Site URL</code>, and update the <i>Phrase</i> field value to your instance URL.
 In this example, it is <i>https://sample.local</i>

 This value will be used as link prefixes for email content.

+<b>3.
+Execute Form Report Scripts</b>

-3. In your VS solution, copy the SQL scripts from here - <code>MyCompany.Feature.AdminPages > SQLScripts > ScFormReport</code>.
-Execute them in your instance's <b>ExperienceForms</b> database, in the following order.
+In your VS solution, copy the SQL scripts from here - <code>MyCompany.Feature.AdminPages > SQLScripts > ScFormReport</code>.
+Execute them in your instance's <code>ExperienceForms</code> database, in the following order.

 <i>uv_ScFormData.sql</i> - This is a view for the Sitecore Form's data.